 15.11.1 Evaluation Factors: The evaluation shall be based on the evaluation factors and the relative weights set forth in the RFP.

-15.11.2 Evaluation Committee: The Clerk/Treasurer shall appoint an evaluation committee prior to the due date for receipt of proposals, unless the Governing Body chooses to appoint an evaluation committee.
+15.11.2 Evaluation Committee: The Clerk Treasurer shall appoint an evaluation committee prior to the due date for receipt of proposals, unless the Governing Body chooses to appoint an evaluation committee.
 This size of the committee should be manageable and may include both user and technical support representatives.

 15.11.3 Classification of Proposals: For the purpose of conducting discussions under subsection 15.13 of this policy, proposals shall be initially classified as:

 responsive;